Roane State Community College

 Access Control - Prior to initial use, all mobile devices will be provisioned by IT and registered on the Roane State network.
 Mobile devices will be centrally managed by IT by a means deemed appropriate.

 Security - All users of college owned mobile devices must employ reasonable physical security measures.
 Users are expected to secure all such devices whether or not they are in use or being carried.
 This includes, but is not limited to, passwords or pass-codes and physical control of the device.

 Information Technology will manage security policies, network, and applications centrally using whatever technology solution is deemed suitable.
-Any attempt to bypass or contravene this security will be deemed an intrusion attempt and dealt with in accordance with Roane State and Tennessee Board of Regents policies.
+Any attempt to bypass or contravene this security will be deemed an intrusion attempt and dealt with in accordance with Roane State and TBR policies.
 Jailbreaking an institutionally-owned mobile device is considered an intrusion attempt.

 No sensitive or personally identifiable data may be stored on mobile devices without encryption.